christianacca/web-api-starter/docs/deploy-app.md

 2. Select the "Run workflow" button\
    ![run workflow](./assets/infra-revoke-access-run-workflow.png)
 3. In the dialog:
     1. Select the Environment to which to revoke access
     2. Select the Access level that's to be revoked for the person
+    3. Select the Scope to be revoked for the person:
+        * 'global' for access to all resources in the environment
+        * 'pbi' for access to only pbi resources in the environment
-   3. In 'User to revoke' add the email address of the person to revoke access
+    4. In 'User to revoke' add the email address of the person to revoke access
-   4. Select 'Run workflow' button
+    5. Select 'Run workflow' button
 4. For all environments except dev, the workflow run will need to be reviewed then [approved in github](https://docs.github.com/en/actions/managing-workflow-runs/reviewing-deployments)

 ### Azure environment Access levels

+***global* access:**

 1. development
-   * dev, qa:
+    * dev, qa, rel:
-     * admin access to Azure SQL db
+        * admin access to AIG Azure SQL db
         * contributor access to Azure resources (_including_ access to keyvault)
+        * admin access to power-bi client workspaces
     * demo:
         * data read/write access to AIG Azure SQL db
         * contributor access to Azure resources (no access to keyvault)
+        * contributor access to power-bi client workspaces
     * staging and prod:
-     * data read access to Azure SQL db
+        * data read access to AIG Azure SQL db
-     * read access to Azure resources (no access to keyvault)
+        * contributor access to Azure monitor, read access to all other Azure resources (no access to keyvault)
+        * no access to power-bi client workspace
 2. GPS / support-tier-1
     * demo, staging and prod environments:
-     * data read access to Azure SQL db
+        * data read access to AIG Azure SQL db
         * read access to Azure (no access to keyvault)
+        * contributor rights to power-bi client _report_ workspaces
+        * viewer rights to power-bi client _dataset_ workspaces
 3. App Admin / support-tier-2
     * demo, staging and prod environments:
-      * contributor access to Azure SQL db
+        * contributor access to AIG Azure SQL db
         * contributor access to Azure (_including_ access to keyvault)
+        * admin rights to power-bi client _report_ workspaces
+        * admin rights to power-bi client _dataset_ workspaces

+***pbi* only access:**

+1. development
+    * dev, qa, rel: admin access to power-bi client workspaces
+    * demo: contributor access to power-bi client workspaces
+    * staging and prod: no access to power-bi client workspace
+2. GPS / support-tier-1
+    * demo, staging and prod environments:
+        * contributor rights to power-bi client _report_ workspaces
+        * viewer rights to power-bi client _dataset_ workspaces
+3. App Admin / support-tier-2
+    * demo, staging and prod environments:
+        * admin rights to power-bi client _report_ workspaces
+        * admin rights to power-bi client _dataset_ workspaces

 To provide a comprehensive list of permissions per environment execute [print-product-convention-table.ps1](../tools/infrastructure/print-product-convention-table.ps1), specifically, the example with the description "Returns tables describing all Azure RBAC and Azure ADD security group membership"